AbhiXverse/Solidity-journey/Day 11/Solidity Notes.md

 bytes memory temp = bytes(message);
 bytes1 leter = temp[0];    // Now this wiorks, gives you "H"
 ```

-    Real life use case example of string
+Real Use case - String cannot be accessed by index